JNicolas45/2338-FOLDER/Game-Review 7.md

 Fallout 4, can be found on the Steam Store, Xbox game store, Playstation Network store

 ### Rating
-I give this game a solid 4/5
+I give this game a 3.5/5

 ## Summary